3-Sebas-Sanchez/BreezeTask/README.md

 - 📄 **Project Documentation**: Technical information about the structure, features, and design of the notes application.
 Includes UML diagrams, module descriptions, and implementation details.

-- 🗂️ **Proyect Files**: Source code of the application, graphic assets, configuration files, and other essential elements to run and develop the project.
+- 🗂️ **Project Files**: Source code of the application, graphic assets, configuration files, and other essential elements to run and develop the project.

 - 🚧 Beta Versions